fenixkz/rl_journey/Lesson-2/theory.md

 - **Drawbacks**

     - Adds another hyperparameter, $\lambda$, which needs to be tuned.
     - Can be more computationally intensive per step if implemented naively by explicitly looping through and updating all Q-values and traces (as in the tabular pseudocode).
-For function approximation, the trace vector has the same size as the parameter vector, making this more efficient.

 In essence, N-step TD learning generalizes one-step TD and MC by choosing a fixed lookahead $N$.